235u/proposals/BootstrapTheming/README.md

 For the state being, before question clarification:

 1. Clarify the questions.
-2. Throw away the `.sketch` `file (blacklisting it's creator).
+2. Throw away the `.sketch` `file, blacklisting it's creator.
-3. Don't reinvent the quadratic wheel, use a front-end framework / library / toolkit like [Bootstrap](https://getbootstrap.com), with minimal customization (theming the primary colors, borders, typography, etc.).
+3. Don't reinvent the quadratic wheel, use a front-end framework / library / toolkit like [Bootstrap](https://getbootstrap.com), with minimal customization ([theming](https://getbootstrap.com/docs/4.4/getting-started/theming/) the primary colors, borders, typography, etc.).
+4. Dismiss the actual hire following the opposite approach, writing the next big front-end framework (throw-away number 1,000,000) within few hours.
+5. By me a beer, or say thank you at least.